 Parents are advised to check their children’s bicycle helmets after a widespread recall involving popular models sold at Walmart and Amazon.com.
+The recall may affect families and cyclists in Massachusetts.

 Bell Sports of Scotts Valley, California is recalling 33,600 of its Bell Exodus full-face helmets with a plastic buckle on the chinstrap.
-The defective bike helmets have an angled visor and were sold in multiple colors in youth size.
+The defective bike helmets have an angled visor and came in multiple colors in youth size.
 They were sold at Walmart stores and Amazon.com for $50 to $60 between August 2009 and March 2011.

 The helmets pose a head injury hazard in the event of bike accident.
 The plastic buckle that connects the chin straps can fail and cause the helmet to fall off the person’s head, leaving them unprotected in bicycle accidents.
 The company has received one report of a buckle failing, resulting in a personal injury that required facial stitches.